Jul 31, 2018

 Pictured: The Boltons

-Kensington Palace Gardens, W8
+Kensington Palace Gardens, W8, Central London

-The most expensive street in the English capital is Kensington Palace Gardens.
-This is also a hotspot for mansions.
-Nearby, the serene Kensington Gardens offers a peaceful escape amidst the city life.
-West London, especially areas close to the Natural History Museum and Hyde Park, has always been a prime location for the elites.
-Some of the biggest and most lavish residential properties can be found namely here.
-If you want to live in W8, you must keep in mind that the average property price in the area is £38.79 million.
-Ouch!
 But if you can afford to splash such a massive sum of money, you will have neighbours like Lakshmi Mittal and Roman Abramovich.
 The interesting thing about this street is that it does not have an opulent or flashy appearance.
 Instead, it is rather quiet and it offers a lot of privacy to the billionaires who live here.
+It’s not surprising, considering this street’s proximity to Kensington Palace and its impeccable security.
 What is more, the area around the street is safe due to its close proximity to Kensington Palace – the official residence of the Duke and Duchess of Cambridge.
 The Royal Borough of Kensington and Chelsea also boasts of world renowned department stores, fashionable and expensive shops on Oxford Street, and rich history evident in every corner.
 So, security in this part of London is always at the highest possible level.

 The Boltons, SW10